Typically, a Journalism starting salary is $34,766 per year. This tends to improve should you decide on a school with the highest paid graduates.

 To find out more about how these colleges and universities were chosen, visit the ranking methodology page.

 University of Florida is among your top options if you want to study Journalism.
-Soon after graduating, Journalism students generally make around $35,336 at the beginning of their careers.
+Journalism majors from University of Florida earn a boost of about 12.0% above the typical income of journalism graduates.
 University of Florida is among the largest schools in Florida.

 University of Miami is among your top options if you want to study Journalism.
 University of Miami journalism majors earn 1.2% more than the average journalism grad.
 This school is situated in the suburban area of Coral Gables, Florida, near to stores and other entertainment.

+About 91.0% of first-year students return to this school for their following year of school.
 With 78.4% of the educators working full time, students are sure to get plenty of interaction with teachers.
-The campus at this school is really diverse and welcomes undergraduates from across 45 U.S. states and 50 nations around the world.
 Look at a few school videos for more information on what is happening on campus.

 It's hard to beat University of Central Florida if you want to pursue Journalism as a major.
-The specific location of Orlando, Florida, is decent for learners who prefer a quiet, suburban area.
+University of Central Florida has one of the largest student bodies in Florida.

 Any student pursuing a degree in Journalism has to take a look at Southeastern University.
 Located in Lakeland, Florida, this college is a strong final choice for students who enjoy the thrill of a substantial city.